By the end of 2014, three countries were still polio-endemic

 Polio is a highly contagious viral infection, mainly affecting children under the age of five, which can lead to paralysis or even death.

-Many infected people have no symptoms, but do excrete the virus, hence transmitting infection to others.
+Many infected people have no symptoms but they excrete the virus, transmitting infection to others.
 In areas with poor sanitation, the virus easily spreads through contaminated water or food.

 Global Polio eradication efforts

-Without a cure, polio can only be prevented with a polio vaccine.
-Multiple doses of the polio vaccine are required and usually provide life-long protection.
+Polio can only be prevented with a vaccine, as there is no cure.
+Multiple doses are required, usually providing life-long protection.

 When the Global Polio Eradication Initiative (GPEI) was launched in 1988, polio was endemic in 125 countries and paralysed about 1,000 children per day.
-Thanks to these efforts and vaccination, polio cases have decreased by 99%: from more than 350,000 cases a year to 413 reported cases in 2014.
+Thanks to global efforts and vaccination, polio cases have fallen by 99%, from more than 350,000 cases a year to 414 reported cases in 2014.

 Today, more than 10 million people are walking who would otherwise have been paralysed by the poliovirus.1 India, once the world’s epicentre of polio, has been polio-free since January 2011.
 Only parts of three countries – Afghanistan, Nigeria and Pakistan – remain polio-endemic.